Aarush1011/Recipie-finder/README.md

     def selection2():
         select2=str(radio2.get())
-    print("You can order all the ingredients from amazon from our calculations, link - https://www.amazon.in/alm/storefront?almBrandId=ctnow") rb1=Radiobutton(root,text='7 layer burrito',variable=radio2,value='veg',command=selection2)
+    print("You can order all the ingredients from amazon from our calculations, link - https://www.amazon.in/alm/storefront?almBrandId=ctnow") print("If you order from amazon you will get 8% off") rb1=Radiobutton(root,text='7 layer burrito',variable=radio2,value='veg',command=selection2)
     rb1.place(x=800,y=250)
     rb2=Radiobutton(root,text='chimichanga',variable=radio2,value='veg2',command=selection2)